-Depending on the software environment it may be necessary to set-up the system software with IP-BiSerial-VI-BA27 "registration" data.
-For example in WindowsNT there is a system registry, which is used to identify the resident hardware.
+Depending on the software environment it may be necessary to set-up the system software with IP-BiSerial-VI-USER "registration" data.
 Other OS may be more "plug and play".
 The Dynamic Engineering Driver operates in a "plug and play" mode using parent \Leftrightarrow child architecture..